chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 <img src="image/video gamer.png">
 <img src="image/ dog owners.png">

-From the above two plot, we can see both group actually has pretty similar distrubution shape.<br>
+From the above two plot, we can see both group actually has similar distrubution shape.<br>
 However, for "video gamer" column, the mean is far more apart then the "dog owners" column.

 ### Correlation between numerical variable.